Captivated by History and Charm: A First Impression of Athens, Greece and attractions (updated 2023)

 Depending on how many days in Athens, Greece you want to spend, picking a perfect time really depends on your decision on when to visiting and finding the ideal budget and timeframe that works best for you.

 I would recommend a minimum of three days in Athens to visit the historic sites, visit the cool neighborhoods and explore some of the outlying areas around the city for a good experience around the city.

-Here are highlights of my first impression of Athens, Greece below
+Here are highlights of a first impression of Athens, Greece

 I love walking down the many squares, narrow streets and busy avenues of Athens – it’s so alive and filled with energy.
 One minute you are walking down an ancient ruin, thousands of years old and adjacent is a trendy area filled with restaurants and live performances that are free to enjoy.
-There’s so much variety of places to explore old or new, Athens street art mixed in with trendy neighborhoods next to ancient sites….or perhaps just a nice walk along an area that has antique markets mixed in with many cafes and pastry shops makes for a nice break during one of those walks around the city.
+There’s so much variety of places to explore old or new, Athens street art mixed in with trendy neighborhoods next to ancient sites, enjoying the squares and Greek Coffee culture….or perhaps just a nice walk along an area that has antique markets mixed in with many cafes and pastry shops makes for a nice break during one of those walks around the city.
 To get my bearings around Athens and what to do, I loved referring to this infographic shortcut travel guide to Athens.

 There are so many interesting neighborhoods to visit and experience in the city, many of them in the historic district and very close to many of the national monuments of the city including the Plaka and Monastiraki districts that are shown on this post.